Matthew6596/GizEdit_2/README.md

 ## Usage

 GizEdit's main focus is the GIZ file, the non-ai interactable elements of a level, but the GIZ file has connections to other files as well such as the GIT file.
-GizEdit aims to be an editor that empowers you to customize the interactive elements of levels.
+GizEdit aims to be an editor that lets you customize the interactive elements of levels.

 Check out these documents for getting started with GizEdit: